MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 As usual, custom search applications interact with the search indexes by using the existing SharePoint Search REST APIs.
 To get results from all, or some geo locations, the application must [call the API and include the new Multi-Geo query parameters](#_Get_custom_search) in the request.
 This triggers a fan out of the query to all geo locations.

-## What’s different about search in a Multi-Geo environment?
+## What's different about search in a multi-geo environment?

-Some search features you might be familiar with, work differently in a Multi-Geo environment.
+Some search features you might be familiar with, work differently in a multi-geo environment.

 <table>
 <thead>
 <tr class="header">
 <th align="left"><strong>Feature</strong></th>
-<th align="left"><strong>How does it work</strong></th>
+<th align="left"><strong>How it works</strong></th>
 <th align="left"><strong>Workaround</strong></th>
 </tr>
 </thead>
 <tbody>
 <tr class="odd">
 <td align="left">Promoted results</td>
 <td align="left">You can create query rules with promoted results at different levels: for the whole tenant, for a site collection, or for a site.
-In a multi-geo environment, define promoted results at the <strong>tenant</strong> level if you want to promote the results to the Search Centers in <strong>all</strong> geo locations.
-If you <strong>only</strong> want to promote results in the Search Center that’s in the geo location of the site collection or site, define the results at the <strong>site collection</strong> or <strong>site</strong> level.</td>
+In a multi-geo environment, define promoted results at the tenant level if you want to promote the results to the Search Centers in all geo locations.
+If you only want to promote results in the Search Center that's in the geo location of the site collection or site, define the results at the site collection or site level.</td>
-<td align="left">If you don’t need different promoted results per geo location, for example different rules for traveling, we recommend defining promoted results at the tenant level.</td>
+<td align="left">If you don't need different promoted results per geo location, for example different rules for traveling, we recommend defining promoted results at the tenant level.</td>
 </tr>
 <tr class="even">
 <td align="left">Search refiners</td>
 <td align="left">Search returns refiners from all the geo locations of a tenant and then aggregates them.
 The aggregation is a best effort, meaning that the refiner counts might not be 100% accurate.
 For most search-driven scenarios, this accuracy is sufficient.
 </td>
-<td align="left">For search-driven applications that depend on refiner completeness, query each geo location independently without using multi-geo fan-out.</td>
+<td align="left">For search-driven applications that depend on refiner completeness, query each geo location independently.</td>
 </tr>
 <tr class="odd">
 <td align="left"></td>
-<td align="left">Multi-geo search doesn’t support dynamic bucketing for numerical refiners.</td>
+<td align="left">Multi-geo search doesn't support dynamic bucketing for numerical refiners.</td>
 <td align="left">Use the <a href="https://docs.microsoft.com/en-us/sharepoint/dev/general-development/query-refinement-in-sharepoint">“Discretize” parameter</a> for numerical refiners.</td>
 </tr>
 <tr class="even">
 <td align="left">Document IDs</td>
-<td align="left">If you’re developing a search-driven application that depends on document IDs, note that document IDs in a multi-geo environment aren’t unique across geo locations, they are unique per geo location.</td>
+<td align="left">If you're developing a search-driven application that depends on document IDs, note that document IDs in a multi-geo environment aren't unique across geo locations, they are unique per geo location.</td>
-<td align="left">We’ve added a column that identifies the geo location.
+<td align="left">We've added a column that identifies the geo location.
 Use this column to achieve uniqueness.
 This column is named “GeoLocationSource”.</td>
 </tr>
 <tr class="odd">
 <td align="left">Number of results</td>
-<td align="left">The search results page shows combined results from the geo locations, but it’s not possible to page beyond 500 results.</td>
+<td align="left">The search results page shows combined results from the geo locations, but it's not possible to page beyond 500 results.</td>
 <td align="left"></td>
 </tr>
 </tbody>
 </table>

-## What’s not supported for search in a Multi-Geo environment?
+## What's not supported for search in a multi-geo environment?

-Some of the search features you might be familiar with, aren’t supported in a multi-geo environment.
+Some of the search features you might be familiar with, aren't supported in a multi-geo environment.

 <table>
 <thead>